renegade-fi/renegade-contracts/README.md

 ``` shell
 curl -L https://foundry.paradigm.xyz | bash
 ```
+Remember to run `foundryup` in a new terminal after running this command.

 ### Install `huffc`

 ```shell
 curl -L get.huff.sh | bash
 ```
+Remember to run `huffupp` in a new terminal after running this command.

 ### Install Cargo
 The integration tests are written in rust, and the unit test use rust reference implementations: